-While improving sustainability within a business is often seen as a worthy goal, it doesn't come without a range of issues and problems that need to be addressed.
-Typical situations that businesses face relate to efficiency, profitability and market competitiveness.
+While improving sustainability within a business is often seen as a worthy objective, it doesn't come without a range of issues and problems that need to be addressed.
+Typical situations that businesses face relate to efficiency, profitability and industry competitiveness.
 A business may want to improve its presence when it comes to sustainable development, but the financials need to be viable too.

 There is often a perception that reducing a business’s carbon emissions, fossil fuel usage and improving its overall environmental impact can be costly, bad for profitability and take a lot of time to implement.
 This isn't always the case, as there are environmental drives that can be made that are quick to implement and can even be profitable.

 It's true that examining all the processes of the business in order to assess sustainability levels can take a lot of time and effort—not only to assess areas where sustainability may be a problem, but also where and how sustainability improvements can be made.

 Ultimately, a business needs to work towards an overarching sustainability program that runs throughout the organization.
 A business will also need the ability to set a target to aim for and in turn, be actively able to track their sustainability savings.